 Wealth Enhancement Advisory Services Background

 Wealth Enhancement Advisory Services was established back in 2001.
 The firm is a wholly owned subsidiary of Wealth Enhancement Group, LLC, or WEG.
 In turn, WEG is under the ownership of various WEAS employees.
-The firm's leadership team includes CEO Jeff Dekko, Director of Investments Chris Haarstick, Chief Compliance Officer Mike Stefano and Chief Financial Officer Kelly Windorski.
+The firm's leadership team includes CEO Jeff Dekko, chief compliance officer (CCO) Beth Hansen and chief financial officer (CFO) Kelly Windorski.

 The firm's advisors hold a number of certifications, such as certified financial planners (CFPs), chartered financial analysts (CFAs), chartered financial consultants (ChFCs) and more.